 Does ditching diabetes interest you?

 Understanding the underlying causes and conditions of diabetes and chronic disease is the first step to managing and reversing the damage.
 Education is an important aspect in this process and I approach the disease from a whole person perspective.
 Utilizing the 5 core aspects to health; Emotional, Physical, Environmental, Nutritional and Spiritual, I will develop a customized approach to bring improved health and well being from an integrated body system perspective.

-Think of
+Think of what it would feel like to lose weight, gain energy and feel great again!

 As a CDC Diabetes Lifestyle Coach and Chronic Care Educator, I use the most recent, scientifically proven methods developed to:

-Take less medications
+Need less medications

 Get more energy